rouyng/tncexporter/README.md

 ### Testing

 Once TNC exporter is running and connected to your TNC, you can check that it is publishing metrics by visiting the "/metrics" endpoint with your web browser.
-By default this is at: `http://localhost:9110/metrics`
+By default, this is at: `http://localhost:9110/metrics`

 You should see something like the following (actual values may differ if the TNC is actively receiving packets):